daudix/daudix.one/_posts/2023-08-13-site-and-blog-devlog.md

 ## One More Thing™

-🥁 _[Drum roll](<javascript:onclick=playAudio('../assets/posts/2023-08-13/drum-roll-gaming-sound-effect-hd.mp3');>)_ I have a new site at Neocities! it will not replace this one, it's just a silly playground that has this old look.
+🥁 [Drum roll ▻](<javascript:onclick=playAudio('../assets/posts/2023-08-13/drum-roll-gaming-sound-effect-hd.mp3');>) I have a new site at Neocities! it will not replace this one, it's just a silly playground that has this old look.
 You know...
 Geocities and stuff.

 It's empty <abbr title="At The Moment">ATM</abbr>, but it has [AD-HD button](https://mstdn.social/@Daudix/110872543493210479)!